eotssa/eotssa.github.io/source/_posts/IT/Cisco Configuration Commands (Compiled).md

 ```

 ```
-R1(config)#interface g0/0
+//Configure a regular IP address as normal for a P2P R1(config)#interface g0/0
 R1(config-if)#ip address IP-ADDRESS SUBNET-MASK
 ```

-Switch Configuration for Point-to-Point
+Multilayer Switch Configuration for Point-to-Point; enable multilayer switch to handle inter-VLAN routing
 - Here, we enable `ip routing` on a switch for layer 3 functionality, and also change a switch port to a "routed port (router port)"
 ```
+//If already configured, reset
 SW2(config)#default interface INTERFACE-ID

 // enables Layer 3 routing on the switch ; DO NOT FORGET SW2(config)#ip routing

-// configures the interface as a "routed port" instead of a switch port SW2(config)#interface INTERFACE-ID
+// configures the interface as a "routed port" instead of a switch port;
+SW2(config)#interface INTERFACE-ID
 SW2(config-if)#no switchport